HOSTED-POWER/docs-turbostack-app/Configuration/install_packages.md

 icon: upload
 ---
 ## How to find and install packages
 We manage things for you, so you don't need root access on the server.
 However, this means you don't have the necessary permissions to install *apt* packages via the command line.
-This also has the benefit of easily setting up a server that requires a similar setup.

 To solve this issue, we provide the possibility to install these packages via our TurboStack Interface.

+Because all this config is contained in our turboStack, it's easier to setup similar servers in the future.

 You can find this feature under: **Advanced > Operating System > OS Extra Packages**.
 Here You can select some of the more common packages.